Famous Drinking Poems

 Which poets wrote the all-time best poems about drinking?
 Which songwriters wrote

-the all-time best songs about drinking?
+the best songs ever about drinking?
 This page attempts to answer such

 Top Ten Songs about Drinking